juju/docs/src/en/charms-offline-config.md

 are the Juju workload machines that get created during charm deployment.

-These entities interact in the following way: the client is responsible for creating the controller, and then manages the controller via the latter's API.
+These entities interact in the following way: the client is responsible for creating the controller and then manages the controller through its API.
 The controller, in turn, is responsible for accessing and passing all needed resources to the machines.

 There are a few exceptions to the above rule.
 When creating a controller the